 However, you can virtually guarantee that you will see the spectacular scenery of the the Canadian Rockies, Lake Louise, and Banff National Park on all tours.

-How Much Time Do You Need for a Vancouver to Banff Tour?
+How Much Time Do You Need for a Banff Tour from Vancouver?

-In my experience, a minimum of 4-days is needed to get a good experience and appreciation for this spectacular trip.
+In my experience, a minimum of 4-days is needed to get a good experience and appreciation for this spectacular bus tour Vancouver to Banff.

 The trip from Vancouver to Banff is almost 900 kilometres and that isn’t including any side-trips you might want to enjoy along the way!

-This tour is my favourite!
-If you only have 4-days to see the spectacular Rocky Mountains and Banff, this is definitely the tour for you!
+This is one of the best Banff tours from Vancouver!
+If you only have 4-days to see the spectacular Rocky Mountains and Banff, this is definitely the 4 day Canadian Rockies tour from Vancouver for you!
 This is a great tour after you’ve spent 4 days in Vancouver.

-A lot is packed into this short tour, and the value is pretty good!
+A lot is packed into this short Canadian Rockies coach tour, and the value is pretty good!
 Three nights accommodation is included along with 3 breakfasts and 1 dinner.
 Also included is a great winery tasting experience and discounts on optional activities.
-I think my favourite part of this tour is the campfire with marshmallow roast on day 3 :-).
+I think my favourite part of this Banff National Park tour from Vancouver is the campfire with marshmallow roast on day 3 :-).

 On the way back to Vancouver you’ll see the Icefields Parkway, one of the most beautiful journeys on the planet – rated as one of the top drives in the world by Conde Nast Traveller.
 This stretch of road is dotted with more than 100 ancient glaciers, waterfalls, rock spires and emerald lakes.
 You’ll be amazed and inspired 🙂